ZIB012/raNNdom_fork/README.md

 - forward/inverse integro-differential equations
 - fPINN: forward/inverse fractional PDEs

+In the folder [examples](examples/) you can find how to use the library, along with the code related to the numerical results presented [here](report.pdf)

 The library supports five tensor libraries as backends: TensorFlow 1.x, TensorFlow 2.x, PyTorch, JAX, and PaddlePaddle.

 While the Random Feature Method is supported only by Tensorflow 2.x